Lara Platman: Photography with a passion – a Billingham exclusive interview

 Lara Platman can be found online at https://photofeature.co.uk/

-Lara has 4 published books for sale which with the code BillinghamFIVE you will be able to receive a 10% discount on the price of each book purchased.
+Lara has published several books that you can purchase from her website.
 All books will be signed of course and do let Lara know if you would like the book dedicated to someone special.
-Here are the titles in the offer:
+Here are some of the titles available:

 - Harris Tweed, from Land to Street